Related Variations & Generalizations of Napoleon's Theorem

 Napoleon Related Variation 2 (1995)

-1) If in the hexagon AGBHCI above, AG = AI, BG = BH and CH = CI (or GA = GB, HB = HC and IC = IA), we obtain a configuration meeting the conditions of Pompe's Hexagon Theorem (2016).
+1) If in the hexagon AGBHCI in the Related Variation 2 above, AG = AI, BG = BH and CH = CI (or GA = GB, HB = HC and IC = IA), we obtain a configuration meeting the conditions of Pompe's Hexagon Theorem (2016).

-2) It can also be used to solve/prove this interesting Dirk Laurie Tribute Problem.
+2) This variation can also be used to solve/prove this interesting Dirk Laurie Tribute Problem.

-Important: To view & manipulate the dynamic version of this 2nd generalization, navigate to it using the appropriate button in the dynamic sketch right at the TOP; the picture below is static.
+(To view & manipulate the dynamic version of the special case of this 2nd variation, navigate to it by clicking the 'Link to Napoleon special case' button in the dynamic sketch at the top; the picture below is static).

 variation2-special2